 Take a short walk to the Roman Agora with its Tower of the Winds.
 The site is much smaller than the Ancient Agora so you won’t need to spend much time there.

-Continue walking across the lively Plaka district with the Acropolis on your right-hand side to get to Hadrian’s Arch and the monumental Temple of Olympian Zeus, which is the largest temple in Greece.
-If you fancy a snack, drop into Mikro Politico for delicious kebab or falafel on the go.
+Continue walking across the lively Plaka district with the Acropolis on your right-hand side and if you fancy a snack, drop into Mikro Politiko for delicious kebab or falafel on the go.
+Then keep walking to get to Hadrian’s Arch and the monumental Temple of Olympian Zeus, which is the largest temple in Greece.

 The Panathenaic Stadium is just a stone’s thrown away now.
 It is where the first modern Olympics in 1896 were hosted.
 The annual Athens Authentic Marathon, which starts in the city of Marathon, finishes here.
 We were lucky that we were in Athens during the 2016 Athens Authentic Marathon and it was a great experience.